Treatment Facility: What Have I Gotten Myself Into?

 Some recovering alcoholics and addicts who first met in rehab form bonds that have continued later into Twelve-Step meetings and through many years of recovery and life.
 Because all of RCA’s facilities are located on the East Coast, many people are able to be in treatment near their homes.
 The “neighborhood-based” treatment model used by RCA means that there are multiple levels of care offered in one place (inpatient, outpatient, part-time care, workshops and classes), families and friends are close enough to visit, and patients can easily transition from inside to outside AA or NA meetings.

 RCA facilities are designed to help remove the stigma that often accompanies addiction and substance use disorder treatment.
-Beautiful rooms, comfortable beds, great meals, fitness facilities, yoga, art help round out the addiction education and therapy.
+Beautiful rooms, comfortable beds, great meals, and fitness facilities help round out the addiction education and therapy.
 “RCA is the place to come if you’re serious about getting well,” Dr. Carise says.

 If you or someone you know is struggling with a substance use disorder, call 1-800-RECOVERY today.